Cookies on the Healthspan site

 HRT may also be prescribed if your doctor believes you are at risk of osteoporosis, due to the effects of oestrogen on supporting bone turnover.
-However, HRT has been shown to increase your risk of ovarian and breast cancer, with a review in the Lancet in 2015 showing that even short term use of HRT could increase ovarian cancer risk by up to 43%.
+Some studies suggest that HRT may increase your risk of ovarian and breast cancer.
+However, the absolute increase in risk is small, and this is something to discuss with your GP based on your family and lifestyle history.

-Omega 3 essential fatty acids: The signs of omega 3 deficiency are similar to many symptoms experienced during menopause: dry skin, fatigue, depression, and aching joints.
-Omega 3 essential fats also support hormone balance, and have a lubricating effect in the body, so may help with vaginal dryness, and have been linked to a reduction in risk of breast cancer.
+The signs of omega-3 deficiency are similar to many symptoms experienced during menopause: dry skin, fatigue, depression, and aching joints.
+Omega-3 essential fats also support hormone balance, and have a lubricating effect in the body, so may help with vaginal dryness, and have been linked to a reduction in risk of breast cancer.
 Good food sources include oily fish (salmon, mackerel, herring, sardines, seafood and fresh tuna), nuts, seeds and green leafy vegetables.

 If you don't like fish, it's worth supplementing fish oil daily.
 Look for one with at least 200mg of EPA per daily dose.
 For vegetarians, include flax and chia seeds in your daily diet, and look for a vegetarian omega 3 supplement.

-Milk thistle: The active ingredient in milk thistle is a bioflavonoid called silymarin, which can help to support hormonal balance through its protective action on the liver.
-Any excess hormones we have in our body are detoxified and excreted via the liver and gut, which makes milk thistle an excellent herb to help support hormonal balance, and to help protect ourselves against hormone related female cancers.
+The active ingredient in milk thistle is a bioflavonoid called silymarin, which can help to support hormonal balance through its protective action on the liver.
+Any excess hormones we have in our body are detoxified and excreted via the liver and gut, which makes milk thistle an excellent herb to help support hormonal balance.

-Vitamin D: Many women are prescribed HRT as a prevention for osteoporosis, particularly if they have gone through an early menopause or have had a full hysterectomy.
+Many women are prescribed HRT as a prevention for osteoporosis, particularly if they have gone through an early menopause or have had a full hysterectomy.
 However, supporting bone density doesn't rely on just having the right hormones present.
-There are key nutrients as well, and vitamin D is one of them.
-Calcium absorption depends on vitamin D, and it’s made through the action of sunlight on the skin.
-Our ability to absorb it decreases with age, and given the food sources are limited, it’s important to supplement.
-So alongside sensible sun exposure when the sun is out, supplement around 1000 – 2000 iu per day (25mcg to 50 mcg), of the D3 form, which is better absorbed.
+There are key nutrients too, of which one is vitamin D.